mcpython4-coding/Documentation/mcpython/client/rendering/MatrixStack.md

         function apply(self)

-            will apply the configuration onto the system.
+            Will apply the configuration onto the system.
 Will reset all present transformations